gcaliene/test-react-todomvc/README.md

 ```

 ## Implementation
 This app was created using Create-React-App, a React tool created by Facebook.
 This speeds up the configuration by not worrying about setup and configuration.
 If there is a need to further customize your react app, you would have to eject the app and access to webpack is available.

 I strove to create a React app that can be easy to follow and with as few lines as possible.
 I managed to do this with only 1 component and 5 containers using state.
 Since part of the job is to teach fellow front-enders, I believe they will be able to follow along my code without much instruction.

-As this is a Single Page Application using React with no storage options, the state will not persist on page reload.
-In other words, any todos created will be gone from the state and no longer visible.
+As this is a Single Page Application using React with no storage option, the state will not persist on page reload.
+In other words, any todos created will be gone from the state and no longer visible, when u refresh the page.
 There are a variety of storage options, such as a POST/GET request to an API, or local or session storage just to name a couple.

-Netlify was used for deloyment as its use of CDNs provides a faster load time than other hosts.
+Netlify was used for deloyment as its use of CDNs provides a faster load time than other hosts (github, heroku, bitbucket).

 ### Spec Violations
 While I agree with having many feature-branches, I only used the master branch as this project was simple enough to not necessitate mulitple branches.
 However, I have made detailed commits all throughout the project, some with descriptions.
 If I were to convert this app to use Redux or add persistant storage, then I would definitely make a branch.